getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 #### Troubleshooting

 FAQ:
 - I'm using GitLab on-premise.
-Do I need to whitelist Sentry's IP addresses?
+Do I need to allow Sentry's IP addresses?
     - Yes.
 You can find our IP ranges [ here ](/meta/ip-ranges/).
 - Do you support subgroups?
     - Currently, we only support subgroups for users using GitLab 11.6 or higher.